April 25, 2022

-How to Get a Business Loan with Bad Credit
+How to Get a Small Business Loan with Bad Credit

-6. Ask family or friends for money – If you’re in a bind, and need financing immediately in order to keep your business up-and-running, consider asking a friend or family for some cash.
-While we don’t recommend taking a loan from a loved one, if you know someone who would be generous enough to give you money to get by until you can apply for working capital, you can work to improve your business credit.
-Then, once it has increased, you can apply for a business loan from a lender!
+6. Ask Family or Friends for MoneyIf you’re in a bind and need immediate financing to keep your business up and running, consider asking a friend or family for some cash.
+We don’t recommend taking a loan from a loved one in most cases, but if you know someone willing to give you money to get by until you can apply for financing, you can improve your business credit in the meantime.
+Then, once your credit score increases, you can apply for a business loan or business line of credit from an alternative lender!